 CH: Absolutely.
 I think with the change that we've seen over the past several years, in especially the B2B landscape, but even what we're seeing in the B2C landscape, in large part driven by the buyers.
 The information that's available to buyers today via social networking, peer-to-peer networking and just the Internet at large, has drastically changed the buying process.
 If you look at the research that shows that 60% to 70% of the buying decision is made before a prospect ever engages with a company, this has been a monumental shift for both marketing and salespeople.
 And what we're seeing as a result of this shift is a huge skills gap that currently exists in both marketing and sales people and how to change from a brand MarCom, events-driven marketing to a now engagement type of marketing that needs to be performed to really begin a one-to-one dialogue with the individual buyers.
-So, the MAI was founded to help address that gap and give marketers the tools needed, the skills needed and the knowledge needed to adapt to this new way of engagement and this new way of marketing that has to be done.
+So, the MAI is similar to an association management group founded to help address that gap and give marketers the tools needed, the skills needed and the knowledge needed to adapt to this new way of engagement and this new way of marketing that has to be done.
 We believe it's not about technology; while marketing automation is very valuable and can help enable that interaction, if they don't have the practical skills and know-how to make the most out of that technology, they're not going to succeed.
 And so, that was the driving thought behind the Marketing Automation Institute.

 CS: So, you reference a skills gap and you reference that you're going to be providing some type of educational curriculum or programs.
 Are those programs going to be along both what I would call a strategy level as well as the supporting technology, possibly in the way of lead management systems or marketing automation software?
 Or do you tend to steer in one direction or the other?